copiousfreetime/torid/README.md

 ## Algorithms

-All the new UUID formats that are detailed in [New UUID Formats RFC](https://datatracker.ietf.org/doc/html/draft-peabody-dispatch-new-uuid-format).
+Torid implments all the UUID formats detailed in [New UUID Formats RFC](https://datatracker.ietf.org/doc/html/draft-peabody-dispatch-new-uuid-format).

-The default algorithm used by Torid is the UUIDv7 algorithm.
+The default algorithm for Torid is the UUIDv7 algorithm.

 Torid's original custom algorithm is now the UUIDv8 implementation.